Peidong Wang

 prof_pic.jpg

-I completed my undergraduate studies at the University of Wisconsin-Madison, where I double majored in Atmospheric & Oceanic Sciences and Applied Mathematics, with a minor (certificate) in Computer Science.
-During that time, I was advised by Dr. Tracey Holloway.
+I completed my undergraduate studies at the University of Wisconsin–Madison, where I double-majored in Atmospheric & Oceanic Sciences and Applied Mathematics, with a minor in Computer Science.
+As an undergraduate, I conducted research with Dr. Tracey Holloway and was a Summer Student Fellow at Woods Hole Oceanographic Institution, working with Dr. Caroline Ummenhofer.

 1. Nature